jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 ### Software

-It is preferable to use software which account for genotype uncertainty, such as SNPTEST, QUICKTEST, or BOLT-LMM.
+It is preferable to use software which account for genotype uncertainty, such as SNPTEST, QUICKTEST, and BOLT-LMM.

 ## 3. Descriptive statistics